 Unfortunately, since June 2018, the Windows Security icon in the Start menu can no longer be removed without breaking the system.

-After a while, Windows will remind us that the system is unprotected.
-When it does, right click the notification and hide it.
+If Windows complains about the system being unprotected, right click the notification and hide it.

 We will now remove almost all UWP features in Windows.
 The only UWP app you'll have left will be the settings app.

 If you manually install UWP apps later (like cracked UWP games) they may not work properly.

 Note: if some of the apps reappear after a few minutes, it's because you didn't wait for the updates to finish.
 You can simply remove them again using the same commands.

 We will use our command prompt and PowerShell to remove everything we can.